 The film is an reenactment of a RAF-inspired play which took place in Copenhagen in 1985.
 The play never had a The film is a speculative reenactment of an event without any recorded history except a verbal story and a photograph.
 The film is dramatising a leftist theatre group that was based in Nørrebro in Copenhagen in 1985.
-The group was inspired by the German Red Army Faction and by writers such as Michail Bachtin and Willhelm Reich.
+The group was inspired by the actions by the German Red Army Faction and writers such as Michail Bachtin and Willhelm Reich.
 The original play never had a premiere because it was shut down by the police before the first performance due to allegations of including a bombing as part of their performance.
-As a result of their mixed interest in psychoanalytic exploration, revolutionary politics and Bachtins writings on the grotesque, the play included shit eating, military exercises and a furry ghost.
-The play followed the Brechtian tradition and had an explicit aim to turn the audience from a passive spectators into actual revolutionaries.
-The film utilizes slide projections as a way to drive the narrative, which relates to how the film deals with the illusion of truth and memories, as analogue techniques have a stronger aura of conveying truth in contrast to digital media.
+As a result of their mixed interest in psychoanalytic exploration, revolutionary politics and the writings of Bachtin, the play was planned to include shit eating, military exercises, a bombing and a furry ghost.
+The play followed the agit-prop tradition, in Brechtian sense of the word and had an explicit aim to turn the audience from a passive spectators into actual revolutionaries.
+My film utilise slide projections as a way to drive the narrative, which relates to how the film deals with the perception or illusion of truth and memories, as analogue techniques have a stronger aura of conveying truth in contrast to digital media.